What is HPV?

 An estimated 80 per cent of sexually active adults will encounter HPV.
 Only about 10 per cent of guys with HPV will ever show any symptoms.

 The strains of HPV that increase the risk of cancer do not cause genital warts and often have no symptoms at all.

 A doctor can do a visual examination to diagnose genital warts.

-If you have symptoms, you can get an examination at your regular doctor or a sexual health service.
+If you have symptoms, you can get examined by your regular doctor or at a sexual health service.